gdoornenbal/raspberrypi/README.md

 # raspberrypi

-Here are some Raspberry pi script i once created.
+Here are some Raspberry pi scripts i once created.